-Do you spend a lot of time waiting for others?
-What do you do when you’ve got a few minutes before you need to leave the house?
+Do you spend a lot of time waiting for other people?
+What do you do when you've got a few minutes before you need to leave the house?
 Do you use those little chunks of time wisely?

 This week I've been doing a time audit, and it's really showed me how I'm using my time.
 I've learned that I'm wasting a TON of time on non-essential things, but I also lose little chunks of time here and there because I'm waiting.

 Maybe you can relate?
 Do you wait to pick up your kids?
 Wait for everyone to get their shoes and socks on so you can all leave the house?
 Wait for everyone to get to the dinner table so you can eat?

 Wait on hold on the phone with the insurance company? (my top pet peeve at the moment)

 Most people would use those extra few minutes to hop on Facebook or check their email.
 Maybe you're in the same boat – a few minutes of social media time gives us a break, and if we have something to do in a few minutes, it ensures that we don't spend all day scrolling through our feeds.

 What if you could use those “awkward pauses” to help you be more productive?

 Yesterday I was listening to Dana White's podcast, A Slob Comes Clean, and she talked about the benefit of using those little chunks of time when we feel like we should be doing something, but there's not enough time to get any big tasks done.

 A little bit here and there really does add up.